-Policy: Administrative Leave Without Pay Policy No. 600.01
+Policy: Administrative Leave

 In special circumstances, employees may request an Administrative Leave without Pay for medical, emergency, educational, or other purpose.
+In an Emergency Response Health Declaration, the City may approve an Administrative Leave with Pay for a First Responder/Employee for a work related incident.
 This policy outlines the process and guidelines for granting such leave.